-If you are looking for delicious ways to use those in season peaches then this easy summer peach galette is for you.
-This is a no fuss galette that uses just peaches, pie crust and a little sugar and nothing else.
+If you are looking for delicious ways to use those in-season peaches then this easy summer peach galette is for you.
+This is a no-fuss galette that uses just peaches, pie crust, and a little sugar and nothing else.
 This peach galette recipe is best served warm with a nice big scoop of vanilla ice cream.

-To make this easy peach galette recipe you will need:
+Ingredients for this peach galette recipe

-Peaches
+- Fresh Peaches

-Coarse sugar (or regular if that is all you have)
+- Coarse sugar (or regular if that is all you have)

 Slice your peaches

-This one is fairly straight forward.
+This one is fairly straightforward.
 You want to slice your peaches to a width of about ⅛ inch.
 You also want to choose the least ripe peaches you can find since you want them to hold up in the baking process.
-Save your super ripe peaches for eating as is.

 Roll out your dough

-Next you want to roll out your dough.
-Now you can start with store bought pie crust or make your own.
 I like making lots of my homemade pie crust at the start of each season and freezing it for just this type of recipe.
 Do what is easiest for you!

 Add peaches and then start folding in the sides of your pie crust

 I like to take my sliced peaches and start placing them in the center first, making sure they are all facing the same direction, like in the picture above.
-Then I place another row of peach slices outside of the center but making them face the opposite direction of the the peaches in the center.
-This is not necessary but makes the galette look pretty!
+Then I placed another row of peach slices outside of the center but placed them facing the opposite direction of the the peaches in the center.

 You are then going to start to fold your pie crust over the peaches.
 When you do this, make sure you cover only half of the outer row of peaches.